Try our free Site Audit Tool. Get clear insights into your site's performance.

 URLs that are structurally incorrect, often resulting from typos, improper encoding, or errors in link generation.

 While this isn’t an exhaustive list of the types of broken backlinks you and your users may experience, these are common ones to be aware of.
-Understanding these can help you diagnose issues more quickly and implement the appropriate fixes.
+Understanding these can help you find and fix broken backlinks faster.

 Google Analytics is a free way to help you find your broken backlinks that come bundled with your Google Webmaster tools.
 This won’t help you track the broken external links themselves, but it will help you identify which of your pages have 404 errors so you can redirect their backlinks to your other content.